mugli/babel-preset-node8-es6/README.md

 We can also wrap promises in `try/catch` blocks, instead of bolting on `.catch()` chains.

 The necessary babel plug-ins to use async/await are included in this package, so you can use this syntax right away.

-## Using Node 6.x?

-This preset is fully compatible with the Node 6.x branch.
-I do _not_ recommend upgrading to the [babel-preset-node6](https://www.npmjs.com/package/babel-preset-node6) package if you're using stage 1-3 features (such as Airbnb-style trailing commas or `async/await`), as the author is only including stage 4 and code may break.

-I will be releasing a separate 6.x branch independently that continues stage 0+ compatibility.